 After the Heart of a Champion Tour, Corbette felt compelled to take time to pursue other interests.
-He enrolled in school and took classes while working in the emergency department of a trauma center at a Tennessee hospital.
-And there, he came face to face with the stark realities of life, which led to his ultimate decision to return to music.
+He took classes while working in the emergency department of a trauma center at a Tennessee hospital.
+During his experience there he came face to face with the stark realities of life, which led to his ultimate decision to return to music.
 “Introspectively, it was a tumultuous time.” says Jackson.
-“I was trying to decide if music was the path that I wanted to take and what I wanted out of life.
-Suddenly, I was working in a trauma room where people were fighting just to survive, where every moment was critical.
+“I was trying to decide if music was the path that I wanted to take and what it was that I wanted out of life.
+Suddenly, I was working in a trauma center where people were fighting to survive under daily basis, where every moment was critical.
 It had a transformative effect on me, and it t was one of the vital parts of my life that provided me some of the impetus and accountability to live the life that I want and to get out there and do what I believe my creator ultimately put me here to do.”